sanjushahgupta/Chat-app/README.md

 - Go to Firebase Console and make a new project
 - Change the rules to allow read and write
 - Set up Firebase Authentication and Firestore Database
-- Get Firebase configuration and put it in the project
+- Get Firebase configuration and add it in the project

 ## Dependencies to Install
 Install using npm or yarn: